-5.3.3.1 Aluminium bronzes
+5.3.3.1 Aluminum bronzes

-Aluminium bronzes were used at one time in centrifugal liquid oxygen pumps because of their exceptionally high tensile strength.
-Cast aluminium bronzes typically range from 6.0% to 11.5% aluminium and from 0.8% to 5.0% iron.
+Aluminum bronzes were used at one time in centrifugal liquid oxygen pumps because of their exceptionally high tensile strength.
+Cast aluminum bronzes typically range from 6.0% to 11.5% aluminum and from 0.8% to 5.0% iron.
 These elements have relatively high heats of combustion.
-If aluminium bronze ignites in an oxygenrich atmosphere, it is practically impossible to extinguish; therefore, it is no longer acceptable.
+Aluminum bronze can be ignited in an oxygen-rich atmosphere including liquid oxygen and is capable of propagating combustion.
+Once ignited, it is practically impossible to extinguish.
+Therefore, aluminum bronze shall not be used.